 30-35% of babies born today are born via c-section.
 That is both emergency and planned or repeat c-sections.
 I don’t know anyone who likes it or came out thinking it was the “easy” way to birth their bundle of joy.
-However when it’s what you gotta do, it’s what you gotta do.
+However, when it’s what you gotta do, it’s what you gotta do.
 Here is my best advice if you find yourself under the knife in a freezing surgery room, waiting nervously for the cries of your c-section delivered baby.

 1. Movement is your friend

-shortly after surgery you may get several hours to let anesthesia wear off, but very soon to the new mom who feels like she was just run over by a semi, the doctors and nurses will want you to move.
+shortly after surgery, you may get several hours to let anesthesia wear off, but very soon to the new mom who feels like she was just run over by a semi, the doctors and nurses will want you to move.
 To try to walk.
-And at that point in time it sounds like the worst thing you could ever do.
-But in reality it exactly what your body needs.
+And at that point in time, it sounds like the worst thing you could ever do.
+But in reality, it exactly what your body needs.
 Blood flow is the name of the game here, the more often you can get muscles moving and blood flowing the faster you heal.

-Then once your doctor gives you the okay to workout make sure to incorporate lots of abdominal and core movements into your workout routine, always making sure you feel in control of your body, and don’t over do it.
+Then once your doctor gives you the okay to workout make sure to incorporate lots of abdominal and core movements into your workout routine, always making sure you feel in control of your body, and don’t overdo it.

 2. Compression is key

 You may often feel like your guts may fall out.
 And rightly so there is not much holding them in, your abdominal wall was just cut through.
 This is the point where a little outside help is awesome.
-Start off with the very first time you get out of the hospital bed putting on a wide ace bandage and wrapping it from hip up to ribs.
+Start off with the very first time you get out of the hospital bed putting on a wide ace bandage and wrapping it from the hip up to ribs.
 You may need more than one.
 This will stabilize your midsection without causing added pain.
-At first you will not be ready for and sort of compression wrap or girdle yet, but you will still want support, trust me the Ace like bandage is the first tool needed!
+At first, you will not be ready for any sort of compression wrap or girdle yet, but you will still want support, trust me the Ace like bandage is the first tool needed!

-Then after swelling has gone down and you can move around a bit more comfortably, the absolute best c-section support tool out there is the Abdomend C-section recovery kit .
+Then after swelling has gone down and you can move around a bit more comfortably, the absolute best c-section support tool out there is the Abdomend C-section recovery kit.
 This thing is the support need for exactly c-section patient needs.
 Other post-pregnancy girdles or belly wraps often put a lot of pressure and therefore pain on the incision site and don’t help at all.

 Then lastly you will want these awesome c-section recovery underwear are made to be able to use as your recovery continues past the first several weeks.
 They continue with the compression on the incision site, along with silicone to help heal the skin and reduce scarring.
 These are great because they help provide support without the bulk.
-And the support may be need for quite some time.
-I was not much of a fan of the high-waist kind, however they do a great job at support.
+And the support may be a need for quite some time.
+I was not much of a fan of the high-waist kind, however, they do a great job at support.
 I absolutely recommend every mama going through c-section recovery to get a few pairs of these!